 The elements to remember are:

-- Make sure you eat vegetables in every meal with a focus on leafy green vegetable and tomatoes
+Make sure you eat vegetables in every meal with a focus on leafy green vegetables and tomatoes

 Include at least two legumes per week

 Eat two servings of fish per week with a focus on oily fish such as salmon, trevally, mackerel, gemfish and sardines

 Fresh fruit every day as well as a small amount of nuts and seeds